1972 Lebanese general election

 General elections were held in Lebanon between 16 and 30 April 1972.
-Independent candidates won the majority of seats, although most of them were considered members of various blocs.
+Independent candidates won a majority of seats, although most of them were considered members of various blocs.
 Voter turnout was 54.4%.

 Background

 According to the 1960 constitution, the 99 seats were divided amongst ethnic and religious groups:

 Results

 The majority of MPs – 63 of the 100 – were elected as independents.
 However, 52 of them were considered to be members of parliamentary blocs, including 9 in the Faranjiyyah bloc, 9 in the Skaff bloc, 7 in the Assad bloc (which also included the 2 Democratic Socialist Party MPs), 7 in the Karami bloc, 6 in the Hamada bloc, 4 in the Armenian Revolutionary Federation block (which also included the party's single MP), 4 in the Arslan bloc, 3 in the Jumblatt bloc (which also included the five Progressive Socialist Party MPs) and 3 in the Salam bloc.